The Bankrate promise

 Prefer to transfer your Ultimate Rewards points to a participating airline or hotel loyalty program?
 Check out Bankrate’s guide to Chase transfer partners to get the best value out of every transaction.

 It’s also a smart move to combine your Chase Sapphire Reserve with another Chase credit card that earns Ultimate Rewards points.
-If you have multiple Chase cards that earn Ultimate Rewards, you can transfer the value of your rewards to a single Chase card.
-If you transfer your rewards to the Chase Sapphire Reserve, in particular, you can increase the value of those rewards by 50 percent—either by booking travel through the Ultimate Rewards portal or by redeeming your rewards for statement credits through the Pay Yourself Back program.
+If you have multiple Chase cards that earn Ultimate Rewards, you can transfer the value of your rewards to your Chase Sapphire Reserve.
+Doing so can also increase the value of those rewards by 50 percent if you book travel through the Ultimate Rewards portal or redeem your rewards for statement credits through the Pay Yourself Back program.

-If you really want to conquer pooling Chase Ultimate Rewards points, consider the strategy of using the Chase trifecta—that is, strategically combining the Chase Sapphire Reserve, Chase Freedom Unlimited and Ink Business Preferred Credit Card to take serious advantage of everything Chase Ultimate Rewards has to offer.
+If you really want to conquer pooling Chase Ultimate Rewards points, consider using the Chase trifecta — that is, strategically combining the Chase Sapphire Reserve, Chase Freedom Unlimited and Ink Business Preferred Credit Card to take serious advantage of everything Chase Ultimate Rewards has to offer.

 The bottom line